oils-for-unix/oils/doc/osh-help.md

     builtin CMD ARG*

-Executes the shell builtin CMD, with arguments ARG, ignoring the existence of shell functions with the same name.
-Typically used when a shell builtin is reimplemented as a shell function, but the shell function needs to execute the builtin.
+Look up CMD as a shell builtin, and execute it with the given ARGs.
+That is, the lookup ignores shell functions and executables named CMD.

 ### Interactive